| | | | |

 Tips and tricks for making the best cheese-stuffed Turkish Rolls – Borek

 Fry the borek rolls in batches to prevent overcrowding the pan.
 If the rolls are too close together when fried they won’t become as crispy and crunchy on the outside.
+For the perfect crispy cheese rolls, give the Turkish appetizer filo pastries plenty of space.

-Don’t worry about torn phyllo dough – Phyllo dough is so delicate that it may tear while you work with it.
+Don’t worry about torn phyllo dough: Phyllo dough is so delicate that it may tear while you work with it.
 Don’t worry!
 It happens all the time.
 You can easily pinch phyllo dough back together, and brush it with a little oil to make it stick back together.

 If you’re making borek in a tray: Always Slice before baking – Slicing the borek pastry before it goes into the oven will make cutting and serving much easier.
 Simply slice the dough into your ideal portion sizes when you finish layering your borek.
 Then you can just follow your pre-cut lines when you’re ready to serve.

 Vegan Börek twist – For a vegan cheese option you can use silken tofu, cashew cheese, or vegan mozzarella.
 For a little extra cheese flavor, you can add 2-3 tablespoons of nutritional yeast to the vegan cheese mixture.
+It’s a delicious twist to the traditional sigara borek recipe.

 Ingredients for making Turkish Sigara Börek – SIGARA BOREGI (FETA CHEESE ROLLS)

 Olive oil – I use olive oil for coating the borek to make them extra rich and crispy.
 For frying, I recommend using vegetable oil with a high smoke point.
 I like to use sesame oil because it has a high smoke point making it great for frying and the sesame taste enhances the flavor of the borek in the best way.
 You can use any vegetable oil you prefer.
+Some people also like to brush the top layer with melted butter, but I prefer olive oil.

 Pistachios – or other nuts.
 Roasted nuts give the rolls a crunchy delicious nutty taste and texture that takes the burek rolls to the next level of tasty goodness.
+Alternatively, you can use sesame seeds or nigella seeds to give the cigarette borek a little extra crunch.

 Fresh parsley – fresh parsley gives a fragrant fresh flavor that works in unison with the salty feta cheese to bring out the savory rich and creamy flavors.
 You can also use fresh basil or cilantro.
 If you don’t have fresh herbs in the kitchen you can replace them with dried oregano or thyme.

-Seasoningsalt and ground black pepper make the simple traditional seasoning that brings out the best in the feta cheese.
+Seasoning – salt and ground black pepper make the simple traditional seasoning that brings out the best in the feta cheese.

 How to make Traditional cheese stuffed Turkish Borek cigar rolls – SIGARA BOREGI (FETA CHEESE ROLLS)